AlmostInteractive/ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock/README.md

   - Battery sensor
   - Radar presence detection

 NB: This and similar configs seem to have an issue where the touchscreen _sometimes_ fails to initialize (write failure).
-To cope with this, I've added a failure detection and failure state which will automatically reboot until the touchscreen initializes correctly.
+To cope with this, I've added a failure detection and failure state which will automatically reboot after 10 seconds until the touchscreen initializes correctly.
+Pushing the top-left physical button during the countdown will cancel the reboot.

 ## Status Page
 ![status](https://github.com/AlmostInteractive/ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock/assets/3893631/946a43e4-8dcf-4b96-9e07-71952494b283)